Cambodia

 Education

-Australia is the most popular English-speaking study destination for Cambodians (UNESCO, 2021).
-More than 2,800 Cambodian students studied in Australia in 2022.
+Australia is the most popular English-speaking study destination for Cambodians.
+More than 3,400 Cambodian students studied in Australia in 2023.
 Since 1994, more than 27,000 Cambodians have enrolled to study in Australia, including university students, primary and high school students.
 More than 1,000 Cambodians have been awarded scholarships to study in Australia under the Australia Awards program and its predecessors.

 Since 2014, the New Colombo Plan (NCP) has awarded 14 scholarships and 2634 mobility grants for Australian undergraduates to undertake study and work-based experiences in Cambodia.
 The Cambodian Government and the private sector in Cambodia have been supportive of the NCP, including by providing internship opportunities.
 Cambodian organisations can email ncp.business@dfat.gov.au to offer internship opportunities.